Impacts of packed bed polydispersity and deformation on fine particle transport: Effect of size-dispersity on trapping

 Single fine particles, with identical diameter, $d_f$, are added above the free surface at random locations within a height difference less than $2D$ and with zero initial velocity, and then free fall under gravity.
 Similar to our previous work, we simulate single fine particles, i.e., fine particles do not interact with each other (but do interact with bed particles), to avoid the situation where multiple fine particles jam a pore throat \cite{gaoPercolationFineParticle2023a}.
 The number of fine particles is 5\,000 in order to provide adequate statistics in one simulation.
-For the DEM simulation, we use the Hertz contact model with a Young's modulus of $5\times10^7$\, Pa, a Poisson's ratio of 0.4, a restitution coefficient of 0.8, and a friction coefficient of 0.5.
+We use the Hertz contact model with a Young's modulus of $5\times10^7$\, Pa, a Poisson's ratio of 0.4, a restitution coefficient of 0.8, and a friction coefficient of 0.5 for both the percolating fine particles and the bed particles, which were previously frozen in place.
 The simulation time step is $5\times10^{-6}$\,s to assure numerical stability, especially for large size ratios.
-In these simulations, bed particles overlap by less than 0.1\%.